 Thou canst not then be false to any man.

-So hold your head high, and show respect for your company, your audience, and yourself by telling as much of the truth as you can.
+Then go out on stage and hold your head high, knowing that you’ve told as much of the truth as you possibly can.